andyfischer/stdout-test/README.md

  2) Pipe all the output through a "scrubber" process.
 The scrubber would search & replace any pieces of text which are nondetermistic, and replace them with hardcoded strings.

- 3) In a future version of stdout-test we'll support regex patterns in the expected.txt file.
+ 3) In a future version of stdout-test we'll support regex patterns in the .test file.